 The above example also confirms the sound energy rule of thumb that 3 dB is a factor of 2, double or half and 10 dB = a factor of 10.

 |61 dB||1,122||6,284||75.96 dB|

-Sound pressure level calculations are the same as sound power level calculations detailed above, except for the 20 log factor, instead of the 10 log power factor, which results in the 6 dB 'rule of thumb' concerning doubling or halving sound pressure quantities, not the 3 dB 'rule' that applies to sound power levels.
+Sound pressure level calculations are the same as sound power level calculations detailed above, except the 20 log (p/po) factor applies, instead of the 10 log (w/wo) ratios.

 For example to convert the 60 dB sound pressures to the p/po levels type 10^(60/20) into Google and the answer is 1,000.
 Repeat this procedure for the 70 and 61 dB levels.